 QCP Specification Language

-Unless otherwise indicated, comply with the Architectural Woodwork Standards (Current Edition) and related AWI subsections recognized by QCP, including installation, for grades of interior architectural woodwork, construction, finishes, and other requirements.
+Unless otherwise indicated, comply with AWI’s Architectural Woodwork Standards (Current Edition), including installation, for grades of interior architectural woodwork, construction, finishes and other requirements.

 Provide AWI Quality Certification Program [Labels] [Certificates] indicating that the woodwork, [including installation,] complies with requirements of grades specified.

 Include one of the following:

 With a project number: This project has been registered as AWI-QCP project number_____.

 Without a project number: Upon being awarded work, the contracting firm will register the work for QCP certification.

 Using this specification language in your documents means that the woodworking firm you use will need to hold a QCP license, will know to adhere to the Architectural Woodwork Standards, and will get your project QCP certified with project labels.